230 total entries across 2 section(s)

 OPEN BOARDA board position with many available lanes and hot spots, giving both players opportunities to score and play bingos.
 Contrast with CLOSED BOARD.

-OSPD (OFFICIAL SCRABBLE PLAYERS DICTIONARY)A Merriam-Webster dictionary used in casual play and as the basis for North American club and tournament word lists; the competitive standard is now the NWL.
+OSPD (OFFICIAL SCRABBLE PLAYERS DICTIONARY)A Merriam-Webster dictionary used in casual play and as the basis for North American club and tournament word lists; the competitive standard are now NWL23 and WOW24 - two dictionaries which are very similar.

 OVERDRAWDrawing too many tiles from the bag by mistake.